 Harris's experience isn’t unique, but it’s a perspective that’s still poorly represented and understood socially, clinically, and even academically.
-That’s why researchers at the University of California, San Francisco (UCSF) took it upon themselves to investigate the topic of socioeconomic status (SES) and eating disorders in a paper titled, , recently published in the journal Eating Behaviors.
+That’s why researchers at the University of California, San Francisco (UCSF) took it upon themselves to investigate the topic of socioeconomic status (SES) and eating disorders in a paper titled, Diseases of affluence?
+A systematic review of the literature on socioeconomic diversity in eating disorders, recently published in the journal Eating Behaviors.

 “I have too often heard healthcare professionals and trainees dismiss eating disorders as niche issues that weren't of interest to them, because they believed that these illnesses only affected certain types of privileged people,” says the study’s lead author, Kathryn Huryk, Ph.D, assistant clinical professor in the eating disorders program at UCSF.